Example Papers

 However, if all but one of the crosses have a similar size, then the markings might be interpreted as a vote for the candidate whose name appears next to the differently sized cross.
 The markings below may be interpreted as a vote for Candidate B.

-What about writing the name of this movement on the ballot paper?
-This is risky because, at the time of the election, one of the candidates might be affiliated with a party that is similar to the name of this movement.
-Indeed, for the 2024 UK general election, there was a party named 'Reform UK'.
-Even if one were to write 'REFORMUK.ORG' across all candidates, this might still be interpreted as a vote for a candidate.
+What about writing the name of this movement, ReformUK.org, on the ballot paper?
+This is risky because, at the time of the election, one of the candidates might be affiliated with a party whose name is similar to "ReformUK.org".
+Indeed, for the 2024 UK general election, there was a party named "Reform UK".

 Conclusion

-If you want your ballot paper to be counted as an 'invalid vote', it is essential that your markings are unambiguous.
-The safest option to use is that illustrated in the first example: one diagonal line extending beyond the candidate boxes, and with the diagonal words 'SPOILT' and 'PAPER'.
-If you would prefer not to write, the next best option is to drop the words and keep the line, as shown in the third example down from the top of this page.
+To ensure a ballot paper is counted as spoilt, rejected, or invalid, the markings must clearly indicate this intent.
+The most reliable method is shown in the first example: a diagonal line extending beyond the candidate list, with the words "SPOILT" and "PAPER" written diagonally.
+If you prefer not to write anything, the next best option is to use only the diagonal line, as shown in the second example on this page.